Hexagon/pup/README.md

 Once Pup is running, it will read the configuration file and start the processes defined in it.
 You can also use Pup as a library within a Deno program to manage child processes.

+While running, pup will keep track of current state in the file `myconfig.jsonc.status`.
+If you pass the flag `--status` to pup, it will print a summary on the console.

+`pup --status` or `pup --config myconfig.json --status`

 ## Configuration

 Pup is centered around a single configuration file called `pup.jsonc`.
 This file defines every aspect of the program, such as the processes to manage, how to start them, and when to restart them.